-'Swing County, U.S.A,' Prepares For Unprecedented Influx Of Ballots By Mail
+'Swing County, USA' Prepares For Unprecedented Influx Of Ballots By Mail

 Historically, only about 5% of Pennsylvanians voted absentee.
 That was already set to change this year, as Pennsylvania joined more than 30 other states in allowing voting by mail for any reason, also known as no-excuse absentee voting.

-Gov. Tom Wolf hailed the new law, passed last fall, as "the biggest change to our elections in a generation ... removing barriers to the voting booth and encouraging more people to vote."
+Gov. Tom Wolf hailed the new law, passed last fall, as "the biggest change to our elections in generations ... removing barriers to the voting booth and encouraging more people to vote."

 Pennsylvania election officials say they expected a modest increase in mail-in voting in the 2020 primary, the first election under the new rules.